 [Section 112I inserted by No. 66 of 2003 s.
 85.]

 112IA.
-Goods
+Meaning of “goods”

 For the purposes of this Part, “goods” includes —

 (a) all chattels personal;

 (b) a fixture which is severable from the realty; and

 (c) a fixture which is not severable from the realty, but which is treated by an arrangement between the owner of the realty and any other person, made in connection with a grant of the right to use the fixture, as if it were not a part of the realty,